emqx/MQTTX/.github/CONTRIBUTING.md

 Hi, thanks for your support to [MQTT X](https://mqttx.app).

-If you find a problem 🐛 or have a better idea 💡 during use, you can modify the project code in the following ways and participate in the project contribution.
+If you find a problem 🐛 or have a better idea 💡 during use, you can modify the project code by following ways and participate in the project contribution.

 1. Fork this repository